Stargazing in the UK and Ireland

 Republic of Ireland

-- Kerry International Dark Sky Reserve – The area’s location between mountains and the ocean provides natural protection against light pollution.
+- Kerry International Dark Sky Reserve – The area’s location between mountains and the ocean protects it from light pollution.

 - Mayo International Dark Sky Park – On a clear night in Mayo, you can see over 4,500 stars.